The Articling Program

 Summer Student Program

-Taylor McCaffrey LLP has established a program for the hiring of second year students to work with the firm each summer.
-We have hired two students for the summer of 2015.
+Taylor McCaffrey LLP has established a program for the hiring of second-year students to work with the firm each summer.
 Decisions for the following summer are typically made in the fall of each year.
 The purpose of the summer student program is to give students an opportunity to gain insight into the practice of law as well as what lies ahead for them as articling students.
 We strive to provide our summer students with exposure to a variety of areas of practice, by assigning the student to a group of lawyers, under the direct supervision of one principal.
 The principal will be responsible for monitoring both the type and volume of work in order to ensure that the student’s summer is a rewarding experience.

 Salary and benefits provided to our summer students are competitive with that offered by other firms our size.
 For further details, please contact a member of our Articling Committee (see below).